List of Green Lanterns: Galius Zed

-Galius Zed is the Green Lantern of sector 1138.
+Galius Zed (also spelled Galius-Zed) is the Green Lantern of sector 1138.
 He first appeared in Tales of the Green Lantern Corps #2 (June 1981) in the story "Defeat!", written by Mike W. Barr and Len Wein, and drawn by Brian Bolland and Joe Staton.
-Galius is of a race of aliens whose bodies are enormous heads, with normal sized legs and arms.
+Galius is of a race of aliens whose bodies are large heads, with normal sized legs and arms.
 He was first introduced fighting alongside Hal Jordan during the war against Krona and Nekron.
 He has participated in many battles alongside his fellow Green Lantern Corps, and served as part of the invasion force sent to Qward to destroy the Anti-Green Lantern Corps.
 He was trusted to take part in the "psychodrama" in which Hal Jordan was tested on his capabilities of being a Green Lantern.
-Galius survived the Crisis on Infinite Earths, but lost his power ring after the trial of Sinestro and the subsequent collapse of the Main Power Battery on Oa.
+Galius survives Crisis on Infinite Earths, but lost his power ring after the trial of Sinestro and the subsequent collapse of the Main Power Battery on Oa.

 After the destruction of the Corps, John Stewart was chosen by the Controllers for the Darkstars.
 John recruited Galius along with many other former Lanterns.
 Their first mission was to Talyn, a planet which had been devastated by Psimon.
 Galius Zed later went to Earth to drive off an alien crime syndicate.

 When Grayven, the third son of Darkseid arose, the Darkstars stood up to fight him.
 After the Darkstars, with the aid of Kyle Rayner, defeated Grayven, Galius Zed, Munchukk, Chaser Bron, and Ferrin Colos remained on Rann to help Adam Strange rebuild the battered city of Ranagar.
-The Darkstars were soon needed to fight once more, this time against the threat of Hyathis.
-The would-be Empress of Rann used mind control to pit the Zaredians against the Darkstars, creating a diversion while she kidnapped Aleea, the daughter of Adam Strange.
+The Darkstars were soon needed to fight once more, this time against Hyathis.
+The would-be Empress of Rann used mind control to pit the Zaredians against the Darkstars, creating a diversion while she kidnapped Aleea, Adam's daughter.
 Hyathis might have succeeded but for the arrival of Superboy and the Ravers who helped to crush her plans.

-Galius Zed was killed by the warrior Fatality who had been cutting down every Green Lantern she came across in revenge for John Stewart's failure to prevent the destruction of her home planet Xanshi.
-Zed is memorialized in the Crypts of Oa and is regarded by many to be a legendary Green Lantern.
-Zed is one of the many fallen Lanterns to be risen from his grave on Oa to become a Black Lantern.
-In Blackest Night #1, he is one of the many Black Lanterns beginning a stand against the living Green Lanterns on Oa.

-Galius appears in the Justice League episodes "Hearts and Minds" and "In Blackest Night", voiced by René Auberjonois.
-He has a small role in the direct to video animated film Green Lantern: Emerald Knights, voiced by Bruce Timm.
-He appears briefly in the backgrounds in a few scenes in the live-action Green Lantern film and is part of the toyline.
+In Green Lantern (vol. 3), Fatality kills Galius Zed during her quest for vengeance against John Stewart, who she believes to have facilitated the destruction of her home planet Xanshi.
+Zed is later resurrected following The New 52 and DC Rebirth relaunches.